skx/assembler/README.md

 This is how you might add a new instruction to the assembler, for example you might add `jmp 0x00000` or some similar instruction:

-* Add a new token-type for the instruction to [token/token.go](token/token.go)
+* Add a new entry for the instruction in [instructions/instructions.go](instructions/instructions.go)
-  * i.e. Update `known` to map to an instruction.
+  * i.e. Update `InstructionLengths` map to add the instruction.
-* Add a new table-entry to [parser/parser.go](parser/parser.go)
-  * i.e. Set the instruction-length in `parseInstruction`
+  * This will be used by both the tokenization process, and the parser.
-* Generate the appropriate output in `compiler/compiler.go`
+* Generate the appropriate output in `compiler/compiler.go`, inside the function `compileInstruction`.
-  * i.e. Emit the opcode
+  * i.e. Emit the binary-code for the instruction.

-Ideally in the future we wouldn't need to update both the tokenizer __and__ the parser, but this is a work in progress.